scenerystack/community/docs/reference/api/scenery/PDOMSiblingStyle.md

 # PDOMSiblingStyle

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMSiblingStyle.js](https://github.com/phetsims/scenery/blob/main/js/accessibility/pdom/PDOMSiblingStyle.js) for the most up-to-date information.

 ## Overview

 Static CSS style for elements of the PDOM (siblings of PDOMPeer).
 Adds the styling directly to SceneryStyle,